satellitecomponent/Neurite/README.md

 Drag and drop local files or web content straight into the fractal.

 Supports embedded links.
-Ctrl+V to paste an embed link, or not embeddded links will be converted.
+Ctrl+V to paste an embed link, or pasting normal links embeds them into an iframe if supported by the host.

 ### `Controls`
   *Full controls are listed in the ? tab within Neurite's main dropdown.